 CASA (Common Astronomy Software Applications) is the new data reduction package that will be used for the EVLA and ALMA.
 It does not yet offer and end-to-end reduction path for VLBA data.
 However, CASA does contain imaging and calibration tools that may be of use for VLBI data.

-For more information, see http://casa.nrao.edu or contact helpdesk staff at http://science.nrao.edu/observing/helpdesk.shtml.
+CASA home page: http://casa.nrao.edu/.